Last updated: June 2026

 Is the Tennessee Nurse Aide Registry the same as the TN Health Care Worker Registry?

 No. The Tennessee Nurse Aide Registry is specifically for CNAs and lists their certification status.
-The Tennessee Department of Health also maintains separate listings for other healthcare workers (LPNs, RNs, etc.) through different licensure boards.
-CNA verification only happens via the Nurse Aide Registry (TMU portal).
+The Tennessee Department of Health maintains separate listings for other healthcare workers (LPNs, RNs, etc.) through different licensure boards.
+CNA verification only happens via the Nurse Aide Registry, which the Tennessee Health Facilities Commission administers through Credentia (the state's vendor since June 2026).

 Authoritative Sources